 “So, Mac,” Anne said, “you are then aware that she is mute?”

 “Yes, Mom.
-My boss, Commander DiMarco, also knows, but we’ve both agreed to not make that public to protect her.
-She also told me that she has been mute all her life and never worked for the mob.
-When I asked her if the Albanians hurt her, she refused to answer.”
+My boss, Commander DiMarco, also knows, but we’ve both agreed not to make that public to protect her.
+She also told me that she had been mute all her life and had never worked for the mob.
+She refused to answer when I asked if the Albanians hurt her.”

-“Based on my short contact with her,” Anne said, “she indicated that she spent her life in institutions.
-I believe she’s an orphan, Mac, with no family to turn to.”
+“Based on my short contact with her,” Anne said, “I believe she’s an orphan, Mac, with no family to turn to.”

 “Well now,” John Merrick said, scanning everyone at the table, “this presents the family with a unique conundrum.
 A woman who is employing illegal tactics is also protecting this family.
-You, Anne, Ronnie, Millie Grainger, and I all owe our lives to this Angel.
+Mac, Anne, Ronnie, Millie Grainger, and I owe our lives to this Angel.
 So, the question is: what do we, as a family, do about her?”

 “Dad, I will never arrest her.
 Even if it means giving up my career as a Chicago policeman, I will not turn her in.”